 A default control file, postxconfig-NT.txt, is provided and read by the UPP.
-For users wishing to customize the control file to add or remove fields and/or levels, they may do so by modifying the postcntrl.xml and then remaking the text file as described in the later section Creating the Flat Text File.
+Users who wish to customize the control file to add or remove fields and/or levels may do so by modifying postcntrl.xml and then remaking the text file as described in the later section: Creating the Flat Text File.